← All posts

-A tour of the 350-outfit catalogue
+A tour of the outfit catalogue

-Ten categories, three hundred and fifty garments, and a quiet pride in the ones that are slightly too specific.
+A sprawling catalogue of modest garments, and a quiet pride in the ones that are slightly too specific.

 2026-04-08